Your Probationary Period

 Your probationary period is designed to build on the skills you develop at the Police Academy and help you gain valuable experience.

-After successful completion of your Personal Learning Portfolio - a guided learning workbook - you'll be transferred to one of our Local Service Areas within the State or to the Transit Services Branch.
+After successful completion of your Personal Learning Portfolio - a guided learning workbook - you'll be transferred to one of our Local Service Areas or to the Public Transport Safety Branch.
 Your training will continue, as will collection of evidence to support your ongoing workplace competence.

 During your probationary period you'll get involved in a variety of operational duties on patrol, in the station and in cells.
-During the final phase of probation you'll return to the Academy for final testing, before being considered for permanent appointment.
-At this point, as a Constable of the South Australia Police, you'll receive a Diploma of Public Safety (Policing).
-This Diploma is a nationally accredited award, which is recognised by all Australian Police Services.
+During the final phase of probation you'll return to the Academy for final testing before being considered for permanent appointment.
+At this point, as a Constable of South Australia Police, you'll receive a Diploma of Public Safety (Policing).
+This Diploma is a nationally accredited award, which is recognised by all Australian police services.